-We have and may experience delays in clinical trials of our product candidates.
-We are conducting three Phase 3 trials for the NanoTab System, and recently announced top-line results from the first such Phase 3 trial.
-The other two remaining Phase 3 trials are currently underway.
-In November 2012, we initiated the Phase 2 trial for ARX-04.
+We have experienced and may in the future experience delays in clinical trials of our product candidates.
+We are conducting three Phase 3 clinical trials for the NanoTab System, and recently announced top-line results from the first such Phase 3 clinical trial.
+The other two remaining Phase 3 clinical trials are currently underway.
+In November 2012, we initiated a Phase 2 clinical trial for ARX-04.
 Our current and planned clinical trials may not begin on time, have an effective design, enroll a sufficient number of patients or be completed on schedule, if at all.
 Our clinical trials for any of our product candidates could be delayed for a variety of reasons, including:

-- inability to raise funding necessary to initiate or continue a trial; - delays in pharmacokinetic trials required to submit an NDA; - delays in obtaining regulatory approval to commence a trial; - delays in reaching agreement with the FDA on final trial design; - delays in completing the required device Human Factors studies and software validation to the satisfaction of the FDA; - imposition of a clinical hold following an inspection of our clinical trial operations or trial sites by the FDA or other regulatory authorities; - delays in reaching agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites; - delays in obtaining required institutional review board approval at each site; - delays in recruiting suitable patients to participate in a trial; - delays in the testing, validation, manufacturing and delivery of the device components of our product candidates; - delays in having patients complete participation in a trial or return for post-treatment follow-up; - clinical sites dropping out of a trial to the detriment of enrollment; - time required to add new clinical sites; or - delays by our contract manufacturers to produce and deliver sufficient supply of clinical trial materials.
+- inability to raise funding necessary to initiate or continue a trial; - delays in obtaining regulatory approval to commence a trial; - delays in reaching agreement with the FDA on final trial design;

+- imposition of a clinical hold following an inspection of our clinical trial operations or trial sites by the FDA or other regulatory authorities: - delays in reaching agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites; - delays in obtaining required institutional review board approval at each site; - delays in recruiting suitable patients to participate in a trial; - delays in the testing, validation, manufacturing and delivery of the device components of our product candidates; - delays in having patients complete participation in a trial or return for post-treatment follow-up; - clinical sites dropping out of a trial to the detriment of enrollment; - time required to add new clinical sites; or - delays by our contract manufacturers to produce and deliver sufficient supply of clinical trial materials.

-If completion of all of the Phase 3 trials or Phase 2 trial are delayed for our product candidates for any of the above reasons, our development costs may increase, our approval process could be delayed and our ability to commercialize and commence sales of our product candidates could be materially harmed, which could have a material adverse effect on our business.
+If our clinical trials, including our ongoing Phase 3 clinical trials for the NanoTab System or Phase 2 clinical trial for ARX-04, are delayed for any of the above reasons, our development costs may increase, our approval process could be delayed and our ability to commercialize and commence sales of our product candidates could be materially harmed, which could have a material adverse effect on our business.